quyennNguyen/learningExperience/README.md

 #### ngl

 #### I’m as clueless as anyone else.
 Every day is a new lesson.
-Therefore, in this journal, I want to be crystal clear and note down how I learn to become a SELF-TAUGHT SOFTWARE DEVELOPER from SCRATCH, from A to Z, from 0 to infinite.
+Therefore, in this journal, I want to be crystal clear and note down how I learn to become a SELF-TAUGHT SOFTWARE DEVELOPER from SCRATCH.
 I found this way fascinating and productive because I can keep track of my growth and reduce my severe procrastination.

 ***